 A clinical trial of Mindfulness-Based Cognitive Therapy for perinatal women with mood disorders

 Adaptation and evaluation of MBCT-C for adolescents with bipolar disorder and prodromal psychosis

 Development and evaluation of a brief mindfulness-based intervention to reduce PTSD in patients hospitalized with severe burn injuries

-A collaborative study with Five Acres School to bring MBCT-C to children with behavioral or emotional problems
+A collaborative study with Five Acres School to bring mindfulness to children with behavioral or emotional problems

 Development and validation of an innovative self-report assessment tool: the Mindfulness Inventory for Children and Adolescents.